SPyofgame200/HCMUS-Cross-Da-Road/CrossDaRoad-Beta/CrossDaRoad-Beta/docs/projectStandard.md

 ## B. The goals of the project standard

 The project standard has specific goals to provide a clear framework and guidelines for developers, ensuring a standardized and efficient approach to coding practices.
-These goals serve as a foundation for creating rules that are easy to remember, promoting a shared understanding among developers.
-It focuses on coding conventions, formatting styles without restricting the usage of features.
+These goals serve as a foundation for creating rules that are easy to remember, promoting a shared understanding of coding conventions among developers without restricting the usage of features.
 It's important to note that this guide is not a tutorial for using C++ effectively, but rather a team guideline for better project development, assuming readers already have a basic understanding of the C++ language.

 ---

-### B.1 - Clarity and Memorability
+### B.1 - Coherence Memorizing

 One of the project standard goals is to create rules that are essential and easy for everyone to remember.
 This ensures that developers can recall and apply the rules effortlessly, promoting a shared understanding of coding practices.
-While certain code styles might goes out of sync, it should be better.
+While certain code styles might goes out of sync (read Project Vision), it should be noted that periodic reviews and updates to the coding standards are encouraged.

 ---

 ### B.2 - Reader-Friendly

-It is a recommendation that the code should be reader-friendly, so less time will be spent on understanding and questioning about it.
-This means maintaining consistency in the code's style throughout the project, making it easier for others to read and understand, fostering a collaborative and efficient coding environment.
+It's a good idea to make your code easy to read so people don't have to spend a lot of time trying to understand it.
+This involves keeping the style of your code the same across the whole project, making it simpler for others to read and understand.
+However, it's important not to stick to an old style just for the sake of consistency; you should also consider the benefits of newer styles and how the code might naturally move towards them over time.

 ---

 ### B.3 - Community Consistency

-The project standard promotes consistency with the larger C++ community when applicable, aligning with community practices.
-Encouraging the use of common sense, it suggests following community rules and seeking help when things are unclear.
-By doing so, developers contribute to a broader coding culture and leverage widely accepted conventions.
-This promotes a pragmatic and collaborative coding environment, fostering a culture of shared knowledge and continuous improvement.
+The project standard encourages alignment with the broader C++ community, emphasizing consistency with community practices.
+It advises using common sense, following community rules, and seeking help when needed.
+This approach fosters a collaborative coding environment, contributing to a shared knowledge culture and continuous improvement.

 ---